ROBOBREIZH/robobreizh_simu_ws/Readme.md

 git submodule update --init --recursive
 ```

-Then, each time you want you can pull any neww commit from submodules using:
+Then, each time you want you can pull any new commit from submodules using:
 ```buildoutcfg
 git pull --recurse-submodules
 ```